sideshowcoder/canned/index.md

     /comments/any.get.json          | GET /comments/:id
     /comments/_search.get.json      | GET /comments/search

 You can even add query parameters to your filenames to return different responses on the same route.
 If the all query params in a filename match the incoming request, this file will be returned.
 It will fall back to returning the file with no query params if it exists.

+*Warning this will be deprecated in the future since canned now supports multiple response based on the request body or GET URL parameters in one file.
+This is the prefered way since filed with ? in the name do no work on Windows*

     file                            | resquest
     /index?name=Superman.get.json   | GET /?name=Superman&NotAllParams=NeedToMatch